 How does the budget process work?

-The Tukwila School District superintendent, working with the Deputy Superintendent and Controller, prepares an operating budget prior to the beginning of each school year which must be approved by the School Board and submitted to the state Office of the Superintendent of Public Instruction (OSPI) before August 31.
+The Tukwila School District Superintendent, working with the Chief Financial Officer, prepares an operating budget prior to the beginning of each school year which must be approved by the School Board and submitted to the state Office of the Superintendent of Public Instruction (OSPI) before August 31.
 OSPI ensures that we follow uniform guidelines and laws for budgeting, accounting, and financial reporting.
 The Tukwila School District annually convenes a Budget Advisory Team in the spring to seek feedback and representation from diverse stakeholders in the budget-building process.